NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

     i += 1
 ```

-First, all prims share the same root url so the path is made with the url.
-Second, if the user has selected to have the prims grouped, a group is added to the end of the url.
+First, all prims share the same root so the path of each shape prim is create using the root prim's path.
+Second, if the user has selected to have the prims grouped, a group is appended to the path.
 Next, if that cluster does not exist yet it is created.
 Finally, the name of the individual prim is appended to the end of the path and the iterator is incremented.

 In the code above, prims are grouped if the user has selected the grouping option.
 Imagine that the `cluster` refers to the type of object (ie. `cluster 6` refers to `street lights` and `cluster 29` to mail boxes).
 In that situation grouping can be very useful because Instead of selecting each `street light` one by one in the stage scene, their group can be selected instead.
 This would let a user easily hide/show the entire group or edit the group in some other way.